 The first thing is about your product test results Make sure you write down the data of each of your sample tests and other information such as equipment used, date of the test and person who performed the test.
-You may think that this is too bureaucratic specially for single entrepreneurs, inventors or start-ups, but in the end you only need a simple spreadsheet with the results and ideally some images of the tests and brief description on the results.
+You may think that this is too bureaucratic especially for single entrepreneurs, inventors or start-ups, but in the end, you only need a simple spreadsheet with the results and ideally some images of the tests and a brief description of the results.
 This will help heaps in the long run and will prevent from having to repeat some tests because the information wasn’t clear or incomplete.

 Along with the reporting is the identification of the samples used.
 Make sure to label each sample clearly and specify a unique number that will be used in your report.

 Another suggestion is to consider design changes and its implications in your tests.
-If design changes are made after some of the testing is performed, you should evaluate the impact and potential retesting required.
-This evaluation is commonly known as regression analysis and to put it simple it is an assessment of the changes and which tests should be repeated due to potentially affected performance as well as new testing to verify new requirements.
+If design changes are made after some of the testings are performed, you should evaluate the impact and potential retesting required.
+This evaluation is commonly known as regression analysis and to put it simply it is an assessment of the changes and which tests should be repeated due to potentially affected performance as well as new testing to verify new requirements.